Proven-Paradox/shaper-system/Handbook.md

 Description: Vanishing suddenly in combat.
 This could be throwing down a smoke bomb, an invisibility spell, activating a cloaking device, or just being really sneaky.

 #### Veil
-Auxiliary [Overload]
+Auxiliary
-Action: Major (Overload Minor)
+Action: Minor
 Prerequisites: None
 Range: Short
 Targets: 1 Square
-Cost: 2 MP (Overload +3 MP)
+Cost: 4 MP
 Duration: 3 rounds
 Effect: The targeted Square becomes impossible to see through for the duration.
 Targets inside the Square are [Blinded](#blind) and [Obscured](#obscured).
-If you pay the Overload cost, you may use this Ability as a minor action.
 Description: An easy way of limiting enemy vision (though allies are similarly hindered).
 This could be throwing a smoke grenade, conjuring a thick fog, lighting an alchemical concoction that produces thick smoke, and other similar effects that obscure vision.

 #### Void Lance